keerthanaapillaram/Implementation-of-SARSA-Control-Algorithm-using-Gymnasium/README.md

 ## Problem Statement

 Implement the SARSA control algorithm in the Gymnasium FrozenLake-v1 environment.
-The agent must learn an optimal action-selection policy through interaction with the environment.
-For this experiment, a customized 4×4 FrozenLake map is used with a modified starting position and goal position.
-The agent learns to navigate from the starting state to the goal while avoiding hole states
+The agent must learn an effective action-selection policy through interaction with the environment.
+A customized 4×4 FrozenLake map is used with the starting position at state 5 and the goal position at state 15.
+The agent learns to navigate from the starting state to the goal while avoiding hole states.

 ## Software Requirements
 ```